 - Market approval

 - Regulatory process

-One or more steps may be added or skipped based the product under development
+One or more steps may be added or skipped based on the product under development

-But from the strategic view, the entire process is taken in a different perspective and the steps are broadly classified as
+But from the strategic view, the entire process is taken from a different perspective and the steps are broadly classified as

 - Pre-clinical development strategy